On rank one log del Pezzo surfaces in characteristic different from two and three: Classification

 Let $k$ be an algebraically closed field of characteristic different from two and three.
 In this section we classify all rank one log del Pezzo surfaces defined over $k$.
 We start with a preliminary definition.

 \begin{definition} A tiger $E$ for $S$ is called exceptional if $E$ does not lie in $S$. \end{definition}

 \begin{theorem} Let $S$ be a rank one log del Pezzo surface.

-\begin{enumerate} \item If $S$ has no tigers in $\tilde{S}$ then $S$ is one of the surfaces described in Section \ref{sectionnotigers}. \item If $S$ has an exceptional tiger in $\tilde{S}$ then $S$ is obtained by starting with a log canonical pair $(S_1, C)$ such that $K_{S_1}+C$ is anti-nef (these are described in Section \ref{sectiontigers}), by choosing a point in $\tilde{C}$ and blowing up on that point so that $\tilde{C}$ becomes contractible, and the $K$-positive curves are contractible to klt singularities. \item If $S$ has tigers in $\tilde{S}$, but none of which is exceptional, then $S$ is one of the surfaces described in Section \ref{sectiontigers}. \end{enumerate}
+\begin{enumerate} \item If $S$ has no tigers in $\tilde{S}$ then $S$ is one of the surfaces described in Section \ref{sectionnotigers}. \item If $S$ has an exceptional tiger in $\tilde{S}$ and $T$ is a net, then $E$ is either a section or a double section. $(T,E)$ is log canonical. \item If $S$ has an exceptional tiger in $\tilde{S}$ and $T$ is not a net, then $S$ is obtained by starting with an almost log canonical pair $(S_1, C)$ such that $K_{S_1}+C$ is anti-nef (these are described in Section \ref{sectiontigers}), by choosing a point in $\tilde{C}$ and blowing up on that point so that $\tilde{C}$ becomes contractible, and the $K$-positive curves are contractible to klt singularities. \item If $S$ has tigers in $\tilde{S}$, but none of which is exceptional, then $(S,C)$ is dlt and is one of the surfaces described in Section \ref{sectiontigers}. \end{enumerate}

 \end{theorem}